-(Revised 3/2014)
+(Revised 01/2021)

-epartments will use a Request for Duplicate Controller’s Warrant/Stop Payment form,, to request a duplicate warrant to replace a lost or destroyed warrant.
-See.
-See 8426.1 Illustration.
-Departments will not issue an office revolving fund check to replace a lost or destroyed warrant except for a payroll warrant.
+Agencies/Departments will use a Request for Duplicate Controller’s Warrant/Stop Payment form, STD 435, to request a duplicate warrant and replace a lost or destroyed warrant.
+Agencies/departments will not issue an office revolving fund check to replace a lost or destroyed warrant except for a payroll warrant.

-The STD.
-435 is a three page form including:

-Page 1 - The legal affidavit requesting a duplicate warrant.
-Page 2 - Instructions to the payee.

-Page 3 - An optional agency notification of duplicate warrant issued and mailed.

-The department that authorized the original warrant (authorizing department) will complete the top portion of the STD.
-435. The pertinent data should be typed or legibly printed.
-If the information is not legible, will return the form to the department.
+The agency/department that authorized the original warrant (authorizing agency/department) will complete the top portion of the STD 435.
+The pertinent data should be typed or legibly printed.
+If the information is not legible, the State Controller’s Office (SCO) will return the form to the agency/department.

-The authorizing department will mail STD.
-435 to the payee to complete the certification.
-The warrantwill complete and .The warrant payee will complete and mail STD.
-435 to the SCO, Division of Administration and Disbursements.

-The authorizing department may fax a STD.
-435 to the payee with instructions that the payee complete the form in non-black, ball point ink.
-This is to ensure that the SCO receives STD.
-435 with original signatures.
-If it cannot be ascertained whether an original signature is affixed to STD.
-435, SCO will return the form to the authorizing department.
+The authorizing agency/department will mail STD 435 to the payee to complete the certification.
+The payee shall be instructed to use a non-black, ballpoint ink pen to sign the STD 435 form.
+This is to ensure that the SCO receives the STD 435 with original signatures.
+If it cannot be ascertained whether an original signature is affixed to STD 435, SCO will return the form to the authorizing agency/department.
+Upon completion, the payee will mail the completed STD 435 to the SCO, Division of Administration and Disbursements.

-Upon receipt of the properly executed STD.
-435, SCO will verify the status of the original warrant.
+Upon receipt of the properly executed STD 435, SCO will verify the status of the original warrant.

-If the warrant has been cashed, SCO will send a photocopy (front and back) with STD 435 to the authorizing department.
+If the warrant has been cashed, SCO will send a photocopy (front and back) with STD 435 to the authorizing agency/department.

-If the warrant is still outstanding, SCO will place a stop payment on the original warrant and issue a duplicate warrant within 7 working days.
+If the warrant is still outstanding, SCO will place a stop payment on the original warrant and issue a duplicate warrant within 10 working days.
 The duplicate warrant will be mailed directly to the payee.

-If the authorizing department wants notification that the duplicate warrant was issued and mailed, the authorizing department must complete page 3 of STD.
-435, Agency Acknowledgement of Issuance of Duplicate Warrant.
-The SCO will date stamp the acknowledgment when the duplicate warrant is issued and mailed to the payee and forward it to the authorizing department.
+If the authorizing agency/department wants notification that the duplicate warrant was issued and mailed, the authorizing agency/department must complete page 3 of the STD 435, Agency Acknowledgement of Issuance of Duplicate Warrant.
+The SCO will date stamp the acknowledgment when the duplicate warrant is issued and mailed to the payee and forward it to the authorizing agency/department.

-In cases of theft, the authorizing department will complete STD.
+In cases of lost or stolen warrants , the authorizing agency/department will complete the STD.
 435 as instructed above.
-The authorizing department will mail or fax STD.
+The authorizing agency/department will mail or fax STD.
 435 to the payee and fax a copy to SCO.
-A stop payment will be placed immediately to prevent redemption of the original warrant.
-It is incumbent upon the authorizing department to instruct the payee that if the original warrant is recovered, it is not to be cashed.
+A stop payment will be placed immediately to prevent the redemption of the original warrant.
+The authorizing agency/department must instruct the payee that if the original warrant is recovered, it must not be cashed.
 The original warrant will not clear the banking system.
 Use this process only when the payee has reported theft of a warrant.
-Must call SCO at 916-445-3903 to place immediate stop and for fax number.
+Must call SCO at 916-445-3903 to place immediate stop.

-See Government Code Sections 17090–97 regarding lost or destroyed warrants.
+See Government Code sections 17090–17097 regarding lost, stolen or destroyed warrants.

 Deleted